Email Marketing in 2018: What we’ve learnt so far

 2018 has been a big year for email marketing.
 The year has been dominated by GDPR which has forced us, both as consumers and as businesses, to re-evaluate our relationship with email marketing.

 From our perspective, as an independent email marketing agency, this is something we’ve welcomed with open arms.
-One of the biggest trends we’ve noticed this year is seeing companies get under the skin of their email marketing, asking themselves questions like: ‘What are we trying to achieve?’
+One of the biggest trends we’ve noticed this year is seeing companies get under the skin of their email marketing, asking themselves question like: ‘What are trying to achieve?’
 ‘Why do we run email marketing campaigns?’ and ‘Who are we doing it for?’

 The upshot of this has been a marked increase in the quality of communications being sent across the board – something we’ve practiced at Jarrang for a long time.
 But what else has the year taught us about email marketing?
 We put the questions to our team and here’s what they had to say…